EstianD/human-anatomy-interactive-map/README.md

-## Human anatomy app with interactive map
+## Human anatomy interactive map

-This is lets you pick a muscle (body part) and will then give you details and exercises regarding that muscle.
+Shows you a model of the human anatomy.
+You can then hover over muscle groups and get a description regarding those muscle.